Dr Ben Gussen

 Dr. Gussen is an Australian New Zealander, with ancestry from the cities of Breda and Shechem.
 He holds graduate degrees in law (PhD and LLB(hons), Auckland), economics (BCom (hons), Auckland), engineering (BScEE, KSU; MScEE, Arizona), business administration (MBA, Otago) and education (Post Grad Dip Ter Ed, AUT; Grad Cert Teach'g & Learn'g, Swinburne).
 He is a member of the International Association of Constitutional Law (IACL) and a senior member of the Institute of Electrical and Electronics Engineers (IEEE).
 Dr. Gussen has a working knowledge of French, biblical Hebrew and classical Arabic.

 In addition to constitutional law (LAW20012), Dr. Gussen is the coordinator for administrative law (LAW20010) and public and private international law (LAW20035).

 Prior to joining Swinburne, Dr. Gussen taught at the University of Southern Queensland, the University of Auckland and the Auckland University of Technology.
 Before embarking on his academic career, Dr. Gussen worked in government and industry in the United States, the Persian Gulf, and New Zealand.

 PRIZES AND SCHOLARSHIPS

 2019 winner of the Swinburne University of Technology Outstanding Early Career Researcher Award

-2016 winner of Partial scholarship for the Coase-Sandor Institute (University of Chicago)
+2016 winner of scholarship to attend the Coase-Sandor Institute (University of Chicago)

 2016 winner of the University of Southern Queensland Publication Excellence Award in Law